-- Efficiency: The efficiency rationale does not challenge gender stereotypes but builds on them for making the sanitation cycle more efficient - Do no harm: This rationale is based on the premise that if GSI is not taken into account in the sanitation cycle, harm will be inflicted on women and other excluded groups. - Welfare: This argument deals with a (positive) health and well-being rationale for integrating a GSI strategy. - Rights: The rights argument is based on human rights principles, and lack of women's rights to water and sanitation is viewed as discrimination - Empowerment: This argument perceives that a GSI strategy should increase the power of women and other marginalised groups over their lives individually, collectively and effect changes in terms of and social norms.
+- Efficiency: The efficiency rationale does not challenge gender stereotypes but builds on them for making the sanitation cycle more efficient. - Do no harm: This rationale is based on the premise that if GSI is not taken into account in the sanitation cycle, harm will be inflicted on women and other excluded groups. - Welfare: This argument deals with a (positive) health and well-being rationale for integrating a GSI strategy. - Rights: The rights argument is based on human rights principles, and lack of women's rights to water and sanitation is viewed as discrimination. - Empowerment: This argument perceives that a GSI strategy should increase the power of women and other marginalised groups over their lives individually, collectively and effect changes in social norms.

 This report presents gender and inclusion issues across the sanitation chain through the last four lenses.
-The findings presented here are preliminary and aim to highlight the range of issues which have been identified through desk review and field visit, although many of issues require further analysis to come to a definitive conclusion.
+The findings presented here are preliminary and aim to highlight the range of issues which have been identified through desk review and field visits, although many of these issues require further analysis to come to a definitive conclusion.

-E3.1 GSI Issues Across the Sanitation Chain
+E1.3.
+GSI Issues Across the Sanitation Chain

-• Issues in Decision-Making, Construction and Use of Toilets:

-- Lack of access to toilets increases the vulnerability of women and girls to sexual violence, with cases of violence being reported during open defecation violating the 'do no harm' principle. - Locating households and CTs in unsafe places, having the same entrance for men's and women's sections in CTs and public toilets (PTs), and having toilet cubicles without doors or bolts pose safety risks for women and adolescent girls. - The responsibility of fetching water for toilets and cleaning individual household toilets normally falls on women in the household.
-Further, in CTs/PTs, contract-based Dalit sanitation workers are responsible for toilet cleaning.
+- Issues in Decision-Making, Construction and Use of Toilets: - Lack of access to toilets increases the vulnerability of women and girls to sexual violence, with cases of violence being reported during open defecation, violating the 'do no harm' principle. - Locating households and community toilets (CT) in unsafe places, having the same entrance for men's and women's sections in CTs and public toilets (PTs), and having toilet cubicles without doors or bolts pose safety risks for women and adolescent girls. - The responsibility of fetching water for toilets and cleaning individual household toilets normally falls on women in the household.
+Further, in CTs/PTs, Dalit sanitation workers hired on contract are responsible for toilet cleaning.
 Such reinforcement of gender and caste-based division of labour is a violation of the principle of "do no harm". - Studies indicate that women and men who are in the informal sector find it difficult to access toilets in their places of work.
-Women sanitation workers in both sites who gathered garbage from individual homes reported that they use the nearest CT/ PT which sometimes may be more than a kilometre away. - Some of the CTs visited in the two sites allow transgender people to use them, with transwomen in saris using women's toilets and those in lungis using men's toilets.
-In some of the CTs visited, the migrant population was not allowed to use the facilities (thought people could use PTs). - Not all CTs or PTs have facilities for the differently abled, elderly, pregnant/postnatal women, children and transgender people, violating their right to access toilets. - Looking at it through the lens of empowerment, desk review states that decision-making on construction of toilets rests largely with men.
-However, in the sites that were studied, women's leadership in groups, working in NGOs, education, and independent income made a difference to intra-household decision-making power for women when it came to individual household toilets. - An essential part of empowerment is that marginalised women and men use sanitation oversight committees to enforce accountability of sanitation services to their needs, as such interventions increase their voice and agency.
-Such structures exist in Trichy but not in PNP or NNP. - Issues in Containment: From a "do no harm" perspective, it was observed that few women and men in low-income urban slums in the three places visited had knowledge of containment structures and the safe distance to be maintained from water points.
-The occupational safety of women and men involved in constructing containment structures is a neglected issue.
-At the place of work, few women who were involved in construction of containment structures had access to temporary toilets.
-From a "rights" perspective, women and men in construction have unequal access to training on containment structures - men are favoured.
-Intra-household decision-making on containment structures rests more with men than women.
+Women sanitation workers in both sites who gathered garbage from individual homes reported that they use the nearest CT/ PT which sometimes may be more than a kilometre away. - o Some of the CTs visited in the two sites allow transgender people to use them, with transwomen in saris using women's toilets and those in lungis using men's toilets.
+In some of the CTs visited, the migrant population was not allowed to use the facilities (though people could use PTs).

+- Not all CTs or PTs have user-friendly facilities for the differently-abled, elderly, pregnant/postnatal women, children and transgender people, violating their right to access toilets. - Looking at it through the lens of empowerment, desk review states that decision-making on construction of toilets largely rests with men.
+However, in the sites that were studied, women's leadership in groups, working in NGOs, education, and independent income made a difference in the intra-household decision-making power when it came to individual household toilets. - An essential part of empowerment is that marginalised women and men use sanitation oversight committees to enforce accountability of sanitation services to their needs, as such interventions increase their voice and agency.
+Such structures exist in Trichy but not in PNP or NNP.